Linear seesaw in $A^\prime_5$ modular symmetry with Leptogenesis

-The coupling $G_R$ is considered as exceptionally small to preserve the linear seesaw texture of the neutrino mass matrix (\ref{eq:numatrix-complete}), i.e., $ M_D, M_{LS}\gg M_R$ and hence, inclusion of such additional term does not alter the results obtained earlier.
-However, this added term generates a small mass difference.
-Hence, the $2 \times 2$ submatrix of \ref{eq:numatrix-complete} in the basis of $(N_R, S_L)$, becomes
+The coupling $G_R$ is considered as extremely small to preserve the linear seesaw texture of the neutrino mass matrix (\ref{eq:numatrix-complete}), i.e., $ M_D, M_{LS}\gg M_R$ and hence, inclusion of such additional term does not alter the previous results.
+However, this added term generates a small mass splitting.
+Hence, the $2 \times 2$ submatrix of eqn. (\ref{eq:numatrix-complete}) in the basis of $(N_R, S_L)$, becomes